yxj0312/docs/Review_of_Laracon_EU_2018/all.md

 # August 31th
 ## 09:30 - 10:30:
-### Fundamentally Flawed: Privacy, People and the Age of Data
+### Fundamentally Flawed: Privacy, People and the Age of Data (:star::star::star::star:)

 - 2nd best of the day
 - talk about importance of privacy, data security
-- very fluent English and perfect performance
-- very clever guy
+- some notes:
+    - Data breach procedure
+        1. Take down everything
+        2. Export & isolate all avilable backups
+        3. Identify affected users and affected data
+        4. Contact affected users via bulk emial API
+        5. Reset all affected users' passwords for safety
+    - Watch for unitended data access
+    - "Public" is ambiguous
+        - Private...only me: Hashed password
+        - Private...me + employee with DB access: Email address
+        - Public...me + explicit whitelist: Shared files
+        - Public...me + implicit whitelist: Online status
+        - Public...entire web: Public post
+        - Public.. entire web + bots: Public API
+    - What should we do:
+        - Have a protocol for self-harming behavior
+        - Let me log out from other devices
+        - Do usability testing to find hidden data leaks
+        - Write a saner privacy policy document
+        - Have a security audit
+        - Audit your dependencies.You rely on them
+        - Purge old employees, keys and users

 ## 10:30 - 11:20:
-### Things every developer absolutely, positively needs to know about database indexing
+### Things every developer absolutely, positively needs to know about database indexing (:star::star::star::star::star:)

 - best of the day or maybe best speech I've ever seen
 - best slides, less and concise words, beautiful font,